Can body hair be transplanted to the scalp?

 - Individuals can now make their unwanted hair useful for hair transplantation.

-Professionals from HairMD Clinic not only offer body hair transplant treatments but also help design the most effective plan for you to meet your hair restoration needs.
+Professionals from HairMD Clinic not only offer Body hair transplant to head but also help design the most effective plan for you to meet your hair restoration needs.
+If you feel this blog is useful for you, kindly share with your friends and family.
+You can comment us also, we will be happy to help you out.
+For more details call us on +91-7888 091 119, our support team will help you out.

 ” Correction of physical appearance and making it aesthetically perfect is not a mere status issue, its about making your soul comfortable in your body “